radzys/Secret_Hitler_bot/README.md

 # Secret_Hitler_bot
-THe bot which allow to game Secret Hitler in VK conversations
+The bot which allow to game Secret Hitler in VK conversations

+See original game website: https://www.secrethitler.com/